Here are three pieces of advice for your job interview: put your best foot forward, make a good first impression, look your interviewer in the eye.

 Listen and focus on what he or she is saying.
 And when it’s your turn to respond, hold your gaze and avoid distracting gestures such as playing with coins in your pocket or flicking your fingernails.
 One way to lose points fast is to look over the interviewer’s shoulder or glance around the room or stare at the floor when you and he or she are engaged in conversation.

-The next time you’re preparing for a job interview, review these three not-so-secret secrets, put them into practice, and the wait for those six magic words, “we’d like to offer you the job”.
+The next time you’re preparing for a job interview, review these three not-so-secret secrets, put them into practice, and the wait for those seven magic words, “we’d like to offer you the job”.